-Using the New Divide Blend Mode in Affinity Photo 1.9
+How To Use the Divide Blend Mode in Affinity Photo

-Using the New Divide Blend Mode in Affinity Photo 1.9
+Using the Divide Blend Mode in Affinity Photo

 In February 2021 Affinity Photo 1.9 was released with a few new features for photographers.
 One of the changes was the addition of a new Divide Blend Mode (which is already available in Photoshop).
 In this tutorial, I’ll explain how the Divide Blend Mode works.
 I’ll also explain how to use it to make colour corrections in your photo editing.